What does “222” stand for?

 Is there a process or curriculum that 222 mentors follow?

 We have found the most effective way to elevate the true gifts (2 Timothy 1:6) of a future ministry leader is to work with them in a highly personalized manner.
-Therefore, our approach emphasizes frameworks and approaches that help mentors to“listen and nudge”.
-Mentors are encouraged to attend 222’s monthly Mentoring Forum as frequently as possible.
-The Mentoring Forum is a private, directed discussion that fosters methodological training as well as peer-to- peer coaching.
+Therefore, our approach emphasizes that mentors “listen and nudge”.
+We have a list of topics that we encourage our students and mentors to cover during the student’s partnership with 222.
+This list is always growing and changing as we receive feedback from our alumni.